 5G Impact on Battery Life

-5G will bring new lots of new technological advancements and speeder connections using a smartphone.
+5G will bring lots of new technological advancements and speeder connections using a smartphone.
 It is well accepted in the Telecoms community that new advancements in technology like with 4G previously, will have lots of new advantages but the one area that always seems to suffer is the Battery life.
-This report will explore the benefits in terms of speeds and the impact on Battery performance taking into account the network set up.
+This report will explore the benefits in terms of speeds and the impact on Battery performance taking into account the network set-up.

 Before we start you can see below a short video on 5G technology and how it compares with previous-generation technologies.
 An Overview of some of the key aspects of 5G can be seen in the video below:

 At ViserMark using viSer test automation technology, we are in a position to assess and analyse many network and device Key Performance Indicators like:

 Data Performance (Web browsing, file transfer, streaming)